-Bruce Rosen Quoted in NJ Law Journal
+Bruce Rosen Quoted in New Jersey Law Journal

 Bruce Rosen, Partner at Pashman Stein Walder Hayden P.C., was recently quoted in a New Jersey Law Journal article titled “’This Will Change Defamation Practice’: NJ Legislature Passes Anti-SLAPP Legislation”.
 The article reports that New Jersey Senate and Assembly lawmakers unanimously passed legislation this past Friday June 30, 2023 intended to shut down SLAPP suits, lawsuits that strategically silence and detract critics from making public statements.